oauth-wg/oauth-v2-1/draft-ietf-oauth-v2-1.md

 "confidentiality", "credential", "encryption", "identity", "sign", "signature", "trust", "validate", and "verify".

-The term "content" is to be interpreted as described in {{Section 6.4 of RFC9110}}.
+The term "content" is to be interpreted as described in Section 6.4 of {{RFC9110}}.

-The term "user agent" is to be interpreted as described in {{Section 3.5 of RFC9110}}.
+The term "user agent" is to be interpreted as described in Section 3.5 of {{RFC9110}}.

 Unless otherwise noted, all the protocol parameter names and values are case sensitive.